12 Furniture painting techniques to update old furniture

 12. Aged copper finish

 If silver isn’t your thing, a warm copper finish might be the best fit for your home.
 This furniture painting technique uses copper gel wax, texture medium, and sandpaper.
-Achieve a coppery glow with a greenish patina that looks like oxidized metal.
+Achieve a coppery glow with a greenish patina that looks like oxidised metal.
 You can make the furniture look as new or as weathered as you like, depending on how much patina you apply.

 Earn money with these furniture painting techniques.